Hakoah Vienna: 1930s

 A few players emigrated to Mandate Palestine and founded the Hakoah Tel Aviv football club there.
 The loss of so many talented players effectively ended the Austrian football team's competitiveness.

 The athletic club's success extended beyond the football pitch.
 Hakoah had highly successful sections in wrestling, fencing, water polo, athletics and swimming, with the club producing several Olympic athletes, especially in women's swimming.
 The club had its orchestra and organised balls and other social events.
 At its pre-war peak, the club had over 8000 members.
 Watermarks, a 2004 documentary film, tells the story of the Hakoah women's swim team with historical footage from the 1930s and contemporary interviews with surviving team members.

 The club president from 1928 to 1938 was David (known as Dezsö) Herbst, the husband of Austria's tennis champion, Liesl Herbst.
 He wrote in the celebratory Festschrift (brochure) on the 25th anniversary of the club in 1934:

 "In the days of our forefathers, we Jews have completely forgotten the old and true words in the education of our children: Mens sana in corpore sano!
 We only thought that the new generation should be educated, we neglected what today the world recognises as the only proper educational principle: to make our bodies strong."

 By the 1930s, Hakoah Vienna was on the receiving end of hatred stirred up by Hitler, and had to travel to matches with their wrestlers as bodyguards.
 Three days after the Anschluss, the shared club base of Hakoah Sports Club, Hakoah Tourism and Ski Club and the Hakoah Swimming Club at the Viennese Cafe Atlashof was shut down, with the club assets and stadium seized.
 The official dissolution of the sports club was administered in the political department IV Ac by the Liquidation Commissioner of the Nazi party.
 Dezsö Herbst did most of the official work with the Liquidation Commissioner.
 On 31 March 1938, the liquidator ordered the club to declare and transfer its assets.
 After the transfer, the final phase of the 'development' of Hakoah began.
 On 16 November 1938, the Liquidation Commissioner sent an application to the Board of the Vienna Police Directorate for a raid on Hakoah Sports Club.

 After the Anschluss of 1938, the German Football Association banned the club and nullified their games.
 Their stadium was appropriated and given to the Nazi party.
+At least 38 athletes were killed in the Holocaust, although some others managed to escape to Mandatory Palestine.